Docker-Daze/itu-minitwit/report/report.md

 The infrastructure is deployed to Digital Ocean.

 - The minitwit application is hosted on two droplets - a primary and secondary.
-- A nginx loadbalancer distributes load between the two minitwit servers.
+- A Nginx load balancer distributes load between the two minitwit servers.
 - The Database is hosted as a PostgreSQL Database Cluster.
 - Logging is hosted on its own separate droplet.